ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-account-conflict.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do I see a Cloudability account conflict in the deployment logs of the DA?
+# Why do I see a Cloudability account conflict in the deployment logs of the deployable architecture?
 {: #troubleshoot-cldy-account-conflict}
 {: troubleshoot}